Search

 Words are extremely powerful.
 A seemingly simple, throwaway comment that feels harmless to one person may leave another feeling unacknowledged, left out, ostracized, unwelcome, attacked, or unsafe.

 Inclusive language is essential for building an inclusive workplace culture.
-When you promote the use of inclusive language, you:
+When you promote the use of it, you:

 • Avoid the perpetuation of stereotypes.
 Stereotypes are harmful because they can create divides among people, propagate fear, lead to discrimination, and impact a person’s own beliefs and views about themself.
 Inclusive language is an active step towards avoiding the perpetuation of stereotypes and protecting people from the harm they can cause.